flutter/website/src/development/ui/navigation/deep-linking.md

 ## Migrating from plugin-based deep linking

-If you have written a plugin to handle deep links, as described in ["Deep Links and Flutter applications" on Medium][plugin-linking], it will continue to work until you opt-in to this behavior by adding `FlutterDeepLinkingEnabled` to `Info.plist` or `flutter_deeplinking_enabled` to `AndroidManifest.xml`, respectively.
+If you have written a plugin to handle deep links, as described in ["Deep Links and Flutter applications"][plugin-linking] (an article on Medium), it will continue to work until you opt-in to this behavior by adding `FlutterDeepLinkingEnabled` to `Info.plist` or `flutter_deeplinking_enabled` to `AndroidManifest.xml`, respectively.

 ## Behavior